Choose a specialist orthodontist

 At the end of your treatment, we’ll give you retainers to keep your teeth in their new positions.
 Removable retainers look and feel very similar to Invisalign.
 Eventually, you’ll only need to wear them at night to keep your teeth straight.
 Fixed retainers consist of a thin metal wire that is attached behind your front teeth indefinitely.

 We’ll give you one or both types of retainers to maintain your new smile.
 It’s essential to follow your orthodontist’s instructions carefully.
 If you don’t wear your retainers correctly, your teeth could move and undo all your hard work.

-If you have any questions about Invisalign treatment, or if you’d like to arrange a consultation with Dr. Jackie Clune, contact our friendly team.
+If you have any questions about Invisalign treatment, or if you’d like to arrange a consultation with Dr. Jackie Bracken, contact our friendly team.